andresbott/minecraft-overviewer-package/README.md

-# linux-candy
+# minecraft-overviewer-package

-mixed small candy scripts for linux
+tooling to build and package [overviewer](https://overviewer.org/) for linux